• Hacken

 • Discover

-• DORA Compliance For Web3 Projects: What You Need To Know
+• The Digital Operational Resilience Act (DORA) Compliance: What You Need To Know

 Digital threats are undoubtedly ever-evolving.
 To address this, the European Union has taken a significant step to fortify its financial sector’s cybersecurity.
 The Digital Operational Resilience Act (DORA) is set to reshape the landscape of digital security in finance, with far-reaching implications for both traditional institutions and emerging Web3 projects.